The Doctor and Sarah travel back to stop Chris Chibnall, Steven Moffat, and Paul Cornell from ever meeting up.

 Similarly the Daleks home planet is established as Skaro in their first story, and it remains that way right the way through to Remembrance.
 The Chase meanwhile is a sequel to The Dalek Invasion of Earth.
 In The Chase, the Daleks explicitly mention wanting to destroy the Doctor for foiling their invasion of earth.

-The Daleks Masterplan meanwhile depicts the monsters as having time travel, because they were shown to have invented it in The Chase.
+The Daleks Masterplan meanwhile depicts the monsters as having time travel, because they were shown to have discovered it in The Chase.
 Many Dalek stories set after, such as Day of the Daleks, Ressurection and Remembrance also carry on this plot thread too.

 Planet of the Daleks also mentions the events of the first Dalek story too, whilst Resurrection follows on from Destiny.
 It not only continues the Movellan/Dalek war story, but also follows on from Davros being frozen at the end of Destiny.
 Likewise Revelation follows on from Resurrection by showing Davros being on bad terms with the Daleks after betraying them.

 Similarly the Master, from The Deadly Assassin onwards it is established has lost his ability to regenerate.
 The Keeper of Traken shows he learned the ability to transfer his mind into new bodies and both of these plot threads are kept up afterwards, even to the 96 movie.